urban-sound-data/urban-sound-data/README.md

 ## Funding Acknowledgement
 We express our gratitude for the financial support provided by the German Federal Ministry of Education and Research (BMBF).
-This project is part of the "Forschung an Fachhochschulen in Kooperation mit Unternehmen (FH-Kooperativ)" program, within the joint project "KI-Bohrer," and is funded under the grant number 13FH525KX1.
+This project is part of the "Forschung an Fachhochschulen in Kooperation mit Unternehmen (FH-Kooperativ)" program, within the joint project [KI-Bohrer](https://www.ki-bohrer.de/), and is funded under the grant number 13FH525KX1.

 <p align="center">
   <img src="figures/bmbf_logo.png" alt="BMBF-Logo">